badvision/lawless-legends/Docs/Tutorials/BigBlue/TaleOfBigBlue.md

 Part 4: Scaling to the Finish
 -----------------------------

-*Hey!* Check out the video screencast of part 4: TK
+*Hey!* Check out the video screencast of part 4: http://screencast.com/t/UDpMwAZyvD

 In this last part of the story of Big Blue, let's fill in the missing piece: scaling from fixed size texture images to variable sized columns on the screen.